MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-storage-infrastructure-overview.md

 - If you use the Azure Stack Development Kit, there's a single volume with multiple shares.

-Volumes in Storage Spaces Direct provide resiliency to protect against hardware problems, such as drive or server failures, and to enable continuous availability throughout server maintenance, such as software updates.
+Volumes in Storage Spaces Direct provide resiliency to protect against hardware problems, such as drive or server failures.
+They also enable continuous availability throughout server maintenance, like software updates.
 Azure Stack deployment uses three-way mirroring to ensure data resilience.
 Three copies of tenant data are written to different servers, where they land in cache:

 ![Azure Stack storage infrastructure](media/azure-stack-storage-infrastructure-overview/image5.png)

 Mirroring provides fault tolerance by keeping multiple copies of all data.
-How that data is striped and placed is non-trivial, but it's absolutely true to say that any data stored using mirroring is written, in its entirety, multiple times.
+How that data is striped and placed is non-trivial, but it's true to say that any data stored using mirroring is written in its entirety multiple times.
 Each copy is written to different physical hardware (different drives in different servers) that are assumed to fail independently.
 Three-way mirroring can safely tolerate at least two hardware problems (drive or server) at a time.
 For example, if you're rebooting one server when suddenly another drive or server fails, all data remains safe and continuously accessible.

 ## Volume states